mclaughlin-thomas/Mastering-Node.js-CH4/README.md

 The worker pool is the set of threads that node.js uses to implement the asynchronous features of its API.
 We do not directly interact with the worker pool.

 // Packaging worker threads into a callback

+// Packaging worker threads into a promise
+Worker threads can also be wrapped up in a promise, although promises are not suited to receive interim updates in the way callbacks are.
+Therefore, a promise will only produce a result when all of the work has been completed or there has been a problem.